Spirit AeroSystems Machinists Union want the new contract to include better healthcare coverage

 The biggest issue with the contract for many of the members on strike is a change in the healthcare copay and covered prescriptions.

-“They might have the court plan name on it, but essentially once you start looking more into it, they’re raising up our co-pays double,” explained Beliz.
+“They might have the court plan name on it, but essentially once you start looking more into it, they’re raising up our co-pays double,” said Beliz.

 Additionally, members say many prescriptions are no longer covered in the contract.